MaterializeInc/materialize/doc/user/content/sql/create-connection.md

 {{< warning >}}
-If you do not specify a default [`SSH TUNNEL`](#kafka-options) and your Kafka cluster advertises brokers that are not listed in `BROKERS` clause, Materialize will attempt to connect to those brokers without any tunneling.
+If you do not specify a default [`SSH TUNNEL`](#kafka-options) and your Kafka cluster advertises brokers that are not listed in the `BROKERS` clause, Materialize will attempt to connect to those brokers without any tunneling.
 {{< /warning >}}

 {{< diagram "create-connection-kafka-brokers.svg" >}}